genomicsclass/leanpub/manuscript/collinearity.md

 ## Co-linearity

 If an experiment is designed incorrectly we may not be able to estimate the parameters of interest.
 Similarly, when analyzing data we may incorrectly decide to use a model that can't be fit.
-If we are using linear models then we can detect these problems mathematical by looking for collinearity in the design matrix.
+If we are using linear models then we can detect these problems mathematically by looking for collinearity in the design matrix.

 ```r